 As the event wound down, attendees had the opportunity to break into discussion groups again.
 They joined with facilitators to ignite the ideas they’d formed during the day to move math education forward.
 Lots of great conversations were had around what immediate actions could be taken once individuals returned to their schools and districts.

 We had one last surprise for everyone at the end of the day—3rd and 4th grade students from Toll Gate Elementary joined us!
-The students sat with our guests while Meagan Erwin, an educator with Columbus City Schools, introduced ST Math Chats.
-Students then participated in a live lesson and our guests got to see creative and rigorous problem solving through the kids’ eyes.
+The students sat with our guests while Meagan Erwin, an educator with Columbus City Schools, for a live lesson and our guests got to see creative and rigorous problem solving through the kids’ eyes.

 Watching students think deeply, try solutions, receive informative feedback, and then try a different solution reiterated the themes attendees had experienced throughout the day.
 It’s amazing to see what kids can teach themselves, their peers and even their teachers when given the opportunity!